c3g/GenPipes_Docs/docs/source/faq/faq_new_users.rst

   external collaborator

-For the CCRI field, use the your sponsor's `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_ (formerly Compute Canada) Role Identifier (CCRI) as input.
+For the CCRI field, use your sponsor's `Digital Research Alliance of Canada <https://alliancecan.ca/en>`_, formerly Compute Canada,  Role Identifier (CCRI) as input.

 The CCRI has a structure similar to this: `abc-123-01`.